How to decide if a medication is right for you

 - Some like to research the medication, either by looking at the information in the box or by visiting websites like this one.

 - Some medication doesn't start to work straight away.
-(For example, medication used to treat depression normally take a few weeks to start having a beneficial effect.)
+(For example, medications used to treat depression normally take a few weeks to start having an effect.)

 - Some side effects are like the illness being treated.